 Do you need help choosing a drum?

-Please see Master Sound Healer and Shamanic Teacher, Zacciah Blackburn, demonstrate our different drums on this video.
+Please see our own, Sound Healer and teacher of Shamanic practices, Zacciah Blackburn, demonstrate our different drums HERE.

 The type of skin will affect the color, voice (tone/pitch) and weight of the drum, as well as how well it holds up to humidity.